Vijaya13790/hackethon-backend/README.md

 hackethon-backend

 # Project Title
 B2B site for seller and byer can user sigle website. seller can add thir procucts and buyer can view the products and cand add cart and place orders

 ## Tech Stack:
- Node express JS
- mongoess with
- winston logging
- oppusm circuit braker
- express-openid-connect for open id connet
+ Node express JS  for high concurrency mongoess with  noschema database architecture winston logging oppusm circuit braker express-openid-connect for open id connet

 ## Database
   mongodb with atlas